mukeshkumar1451/Data/README.md

 4. Business validation steps:
 - Generate as many steps as required to fully validate ALL Acceptance Criteria.
-- Each Acceptance Criterion must have at least:
+- Each AC must have positive and negative validation where applicable.
-  • One positive validation
-  • One negative validation where applicable
-- Do NOT duplicate validations.
-- Each step must validate one distinct business rule.
+- Each step must validate exactly one business rule.

-5. YES/NO HANDLING:
-- If Yes and No produce different system behavior, they MUST be separate steps.
-- If Yes and No only validate field availability, they may be combined.
-- Separate steps must have distinct Expected Results.
+- No duplicate validations.
+- No combined validations.

-6. Expected Results:
+5. Expected Results:
 - Must begin with “The system”.
-- Must describe enforcement, calculation result, restriction, visibility rule, status change, or dependency behavior.
+- Must clearly describe:
+  enforcement logic,
+  restriction behavior,
+  visibility behavior,
+  calculation impact,
+  workflow branching,
+  status change,
+  or compliance behavior.
 - Do NOT use:
   verify
   check